ClickHouse/ClickHouse/docs/en/operations/table_engines/log_family.md

 - Locks for concurrent data access.

     During `INSERT` query the table is locked, and other queries for reading and writing data both wait for unlocking.
-If there are no writing data queries, any number of reading data queries can be performed at the same time.
+If there are no writing data queries, any number of reading data queries can be performed concurrently.

 - Parallel reading of data.